Posted on Leave a comment

 Best Overall

-Encha’s Latte Grade Matcha is one of the easiest options for home lattes.
-It blends smoothly, has a mild flavor, and works well whether you prefer dairy or plant-based milk.
+Encha’s Latte Grade Matcha blends smoothly, has a mild flavor, and works well with both dairy and plant-based milk.

 • Smooth, approachable taste